ApproxEng/approxeng.input/_sources/simpleusage.rst.txt

 often you won't miss button presses and you don't have to worry about the user pressing so fast you can't detect it.

-This is therefore a two-part process - you must first tell the controller to read out whether any buttons were pressed, this actually both returns a :class:approxeng.input.ButtonPresses object, and also stores that object as the 'presses' property of the controller for later access.
+This is therefore a two-part process - you must first tell the controller to read out whether any buttons were pressed, this actually both returns a :class:`~approxeng.input.ButtonPresses` object, and also stores that object as the :meth:`~approxeng.input.Controller.presses` property of the controller for later access.

 .. note::

-    This means the button presses are those buttons which were pressed between the most recent call to check_presses() and the one before that.
-Only call check_presses() once per loop, before the code you then want to read the presses attribute
+    This means the button presses are those buttons which were pressed between the most recent call to :meth:`~approxeng.input.Controller.check_presses` and the one before that.
+Only call :meth:`~approxeng.input.Controller.check_presses` once per loop, before the code you then want to read the presses attribute

 .. code-block:: python